HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

 ## Expected results

 The deliverables of the projects will be directly visible online in the various area mentioned in the "Tasks" paragraph.
 The writers will directly commit his work as pull requests to the web site repository.

+The minimum results for each task to consider the project successful are:

+- Make sur the manual, at least in the introductory part of each section, does not require physics knowledges.
+- With the help of the ROOT Python experts implement the structure of a guide for ROOT python bindings.
+- Start to implement new "tutorials for modern analysis" to illustrate the functionalities provided by ROOT 7.
+- At least a skeleton of the RNTuple Technical specifications should be implemented.

 ## Experience required

-We are seeking technical writers with a good experience.
-Technical writing skills are mandatory.
-The following technical skills are mandatory:
+Besides good technical writer skills, the following additional technical skills are mandatory:

   - Programming Knowledges (python and C++)
   - Web coding (html, markdown, jekyll, etc ..)
   - Tools : git/github